 Nursery Stock Warranty Period will not be measured and paid for separately but shall be included in the work.
-All costs associated with replacing nursery stock larger than DRC#10 and SNC #1 shall be at the Contractor’s expense.
+All costs associated with replacing nursery stock larger than deep rooted container#10 and standard nursery container #1 shall be at the Contractor’s expense.

-Additional slow-release organic fertilizer for nursery stock shall be used as specified in the plans will not be measured and paid for separately, but shall be included in the work.
+Additional slow-release organic fertilizer for nursery stock shall be used as specified in the plans will not be measured and paid for separately but shall be included in the work.

 Compost required for backfill of nursery stock will not be paid for separately but shall be included in the work.